adelaidekangaroo/Hug/README.md

   <img src="docs/meme.jpg" width=45% height=45%/>
 </p>

-Hug - Lib with spring extension for testcontainers & junit extension for mongo.
+`Hug` - Lib with spring extension for testcontainers & junit extension for mongo.

-### What is a hug-testcontainers?
+### What is a `hug` - testcontainers?

 Before, to set up a container, you had to write things like this:
 ```java